zhangwwpeng/cool-chunk.nvim/README.md

     line_num = {
         enable = true,
-        -- if hlchunk make your neovim slowly, set this option to true and try again in_performance = false,
+        -- if cool-chunk make your neovim slowly, set this option to true and try again in_performance = false,
         style = "#806d9c",
     },